 Convenor: Dr. Charles Carlson, Department of Economic Development and Community Impact

 Early Modern Studies

-The Early Modern Studies Working Group provides a forum for those working in the literature, culture, and history of Early Modern Europe.
-It provides a foundation for new graduate students, a forum for the presentation and discussion of writing, and links between interested graduate students and faculty that promote academic mentorship and further the process of professionalization.
+The Early Modern Studies Working Group provides a forum for those with scholarly interests in the global early modern period, roughly defined as 1450-1800 CE.
+We aim to provide an intellectual community for graduate students and faculty, a forum for the presentation and discussion of research and writing, and opportunities for collaboration between graduate students and faculty that promote academic mentorship and further the process of professionalization.

-Convenors: Kevin Sullivan, English; Dr. Dorothy Todd, English
+Convenors: Dr. Dorothy Todd, English, Lindsey Jones, English

 The Indigenous Studies Working Group explores the challenges and rewards of engaging in Indigenous Studies, discovers and analyzes the similarities and differences between academic approaches to the study of Indigenous peoples, investigates trends and changes within the field of Indigenous Studies, supports and assists one another in undertaking innovative research.

 Convenor: Chloe Fackler, Anthropology, Dr. Angela Pulley Hudson, History